 Still, these headphones offer fantastic performance and a feature set to match with top-class waterproofing and battery life.

-One thing that should be noted about all of these earbuds is that they carry built-in microphones with one-touch operation for answering calls.
+One thing that should be noted about all of these earbuds is that they carry built-in microphones with a one-touch operation for answering calls.
 We would’ve included that in each of the descriptions, but there is very little variation between the microphones, all delivering similar performance overall.

 In addition, all of the earbuds carry the Bluetooth 4.1 standard which gives connection at around 30 feet away, granting plenty of room between your device and the earbuds.